datagovuk/ckanext-taxonomy/API.md

 ## taxonomy_show
 **Methods**

 GET, POST

 **Description**

-Shows a single taxonomy, without all of the terms if contains
+Shows a single taxonomy, without all of the terms it contains

 **Arguments**

-id - the id or short-name of the taxonomy to show.
+id - The id or short-name of the taxonomy to show, or uri - The uri of the taxonomy to show

 **Return value**